Competency Problems: On Finding and Removing Artifacts in Language Data: Competency Problems

 For some language understanding problems, such as natural language inference, this intuition is already widely held.
 We find it surprising and problematic when the presence of the word \exampletext{cat}, \exampletext{sleeping} or even \exampletext{not} in either the premise or the hypothesis gives a strong signal about an entailment decision~\citep{gururangan-etal-2018-annotation,poliak-etal-2018-hypothesis}.
 Competency problems are broader than this, however.
 Consider the case of sentiment analysis.
 It is true that a movie review containing the word \exampletext{amazing} is more likely than not to express positive sentiment about the movie.
 This is because of distributional effects in how humans choose to use phrases in movie reviews.
-If our goal is to build a system that can accurately classify the sentiment of movie reviews, this is a useful feature.
-But if our goal is instead to get a machine that understands how sentiment is expressed in language, this feature is a red herring that must be controlled for to truly test linguistic competence.
+These distributional effects cause the \emph{lexical semantics} of \exampletext{amazing} to carry over into the whole context, essentially conflating lexical and contextual cues.
+If our goal is to build a system that can accurately classify the sentiment of movie reviews, exploiting this conflation is useful.
+But if our goal is instead to build a machine that understands how sentiment is expressed in language, this feature is a red herring that must be controlled for to truly test linguistic competence.